 When such instances happen once in a while, it’s okay.
 But, if they happen frequently, it indicates that your team isn’t as productive as it should be.

 How to measure adherence to timelines

 For this, you should keep a record of the total number of assigned tasks with timelines and the number of timelines met.
+You can use a project timeline tool to manage this.
 Then, you can divide the number of timelines met to the number of timelines that were there in total.
 Finally, multiply it by 100 to achieve the percentage adherence to timelines.
 Further, you can also assign the task of determining adherence rates to team managers.

 Revenue per employee